Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Introduction

 \mbox{1) The} multimodal dialog context cannot fit well with the GPLMs that are pretrained with only the textual corpus, and thus directly feeding the multimodal context into GPLMs deteriorates the text generation capability of GPLMs.
-Therefore, how to subtly adapt GPLMs to cope with the multimodal dialog context constitutes the main challenge.
-2) As aforementioned, the context related knowledge is of crucial importance to the text response generation.
+Therefore, how to subtly adapt GPLMs to cope with the multimodal dialog context constitutes the main challenge. \mbox{2) As} aforementioned, the context related knowledge is of crucial importance to the text response generation.
 For example, as shown in Figure~\ref{example_MDialog}, the agent can generate the proper response~(\emph{e.g., }$u_6$) only conditioned on the attribute knowledge~(\emph{i.e., } ``No Delivery'') of ``Inaniwa Yosuke''.
 Hence, how to accurately select the knowledge concerning the given multimodal context and properly inject knowledge to enhance the user intention modeling and text response generation with GPLMs is another crucial challenge.
-3) Both textual context and visual context serve to demonstrate the user`s intention, where they are closely related and mutually reinforce each other.
-As shown in Figure~\ref{example_MDialog}, the user demonstrates his/her intention of finding a restaurant and a shopping mall with not only the textual description~(\emph{e.g.,} `an udon restaurant', `good for groups', `better in orchard road' and `shopping mall near it'), but also images of his/her desired shopping mall.
-Therefore, how to mine the context cross-modality semantic relation based on GPLMs and thus accurately capture the user`s intention is a tough challenge.
+3) { Both textual context and visual context serve to demonstrate the user's intention, where they are closely related and mutually reinforce each other.
+As shown in Figure~\ref{example_MDialog}, the user demonstrates his/her intention of finding a restaurant and a shopping mall with not only the textual description (\emph{e.g.,} `an udon restaurant', `good for groups', `better in orchard road' and `shopping mall near it'), but also images of his/her desired shopping mall.
+To be specific, the user depicts that he/she tends to find a shopping mall via the textual context of the utterance $u_7$, and provides the corresponding image of the desired shopping mall by the visual context.} Therefore, how to mine the context cross-modality semantic relation based on GPLMs and thus accurately capture the user's intention is a tough challenge.